Treatment Effects with Targeting Instruments: Targeting

+These four composite groups correspond to 10 elemental groups\footnote{Specifically, they are: $C_{100}, C_{101}, C_{102}, C_{001}, C_{201}, C_{020}, C_{120}, C_{220}, C_{200}$, and $C_{210}$.}.
 This still leaves us with 17 elemental groups, and potentially complex assignment patterns.
 Consider for instance Figure~\ref{fig:terterum}.
-It shows one possible configuration for the $3\times 3$ model; the positions for $P_0, P_1$ and $P_2$ are consistent with Assumptions~\ref{assn:ARUM} and~\ref{assn:11-targeting}.
+It shows one possible configuration for the $3\times 3$ model; the positions for $P_0, P_1$ and $P_2$ are consistent with one-to-one targeting.

-The number of distinct response-groups (ten) and the contorted shape of the $C_{212}$ and $C_{112}$ groups in Figure~\ref{fig:terterum} point to the difficulties we face in identifying response-groups without further assumptions.
+The number of distinct response-groups (ten in this case) and the contorted shape of the $C_{212}$ and $C_{112}$ groups in Figure~\ref{fig:terterum} point to the difficulties we face in identifying response-groups without further assumptions.
 Moreover, this is only one possible configuration: other cases exist, which would bring up other response-groups.